UCSD

 University of California, San Diego

-UCSD Director of Hospitals and Clinics Michael R. Stringer accepts new position
+SUBJECT: UCSD Director of Hospitals and Clinics Michael R. Stringer Accepts New Position

 "One of the hallmarks of Mike's leadership during his many years at